Some banks don’t have a problem with new jobs!

-Congratulations on starting your new job!
-Many people decide to buy their first home or investment property when they have found a stable job with an excellent income.
+Many people decide to buy their first home or investment property once they have found a stable job with a good income.

 Unfortunately, many banks won’t lend to people who’ve only been employed for a short period of time.